-Massey University stories - Page 1
+Massey University news stories - Page 1

 Massey University's School of Aviation 'takes off' with Microsoft technology

 Learning to fly is an exhilarating experience.
 At Massey University’s School of Aviation, It’s about as hands-on as you can get.

 Female leaders are better employers than male counterparts - AUT study

 "During the COVID-19 lockdown period, having a good leader is beneficial for your wellbeing; it is ‘extra beneficial’ if that leader is a woman."

 New programme addresses skills shortage as tech shakes up primary industries